 Your air conditioner should run for a minute or two, then turn off for several minutes between cooling cycles.
 If the unit turns off only to turn on again a few seconds later, this is short cycling.
 A faulty air conditioning condenser is usually the cause.
 The condenser could have a malfunctioning switch or capacitor.
 Short cycling causes excess wear and tear and shortens the AC lifespan.

-To learn more about the symptoms of a faulty air conditioning condenser, take a look at Vectra Mechanical Residential and Commercial HVAC’s expert HVAC repairs, or contact us today for additional information.
+To learn more about the symptoms of a faulty air conditioning condenser, take a look at Vectra Mechanical HVAC, Electrical and Plumbing’s expert HVAC repairs, or contact us today for additional information.